ip-gpu/KomodoOcean/README.md

 ![](./images/image00.png)

-This is *early alpha* of KomodoOcean / komodo-qt GUI qt-based wallet for Komodo (KMD).
+This is KomodoOcean / komodo-qt GUI qt-based wallet for Komodo (KMD).
 Probably (not sure) is a **world first Qt-Wallet** for ZCash based cryptocurrency forks.
-Now it available only for Windows (64-bit) and Linux (64-bit) platforms.
+Now it available only for Windows (64-bit) and soon for Linux (64-bit) platforms.

+Latest version already have [sapling](https://komodoplatform.com/sapling-unifying-blockchain-technology/) support from Dec 15th, 2018 and release **g27**.

 **NB!** This repo have two branches: